 Gérard Maujon, PLR deputy and President of the Health Commission: "To get an opportunity to present and defend a point of view in front of a commission, you shouldn't hesitate to call the elected representatives to find out if something is in progress or if they can submit an object, but that requires preliminary contacts."

-Pierre Zwahlen, Green deputy in the Grand Council: "In politics, it is necessary to synthesise arguments and research results in one A4 page, it is obvious that a 500 page thesis is indigestible."
+Pierre Zwahlen, Green deputy in the Grand Conseil: "In politics, it is necessary to synthesise arguments and research results in one A4 page, it is obvious that a 500 page thesis is indigestible."

 More about about this event: